-H. Rafael Chacón is Bruce and Suzanne Crocker Director of the Montana Museum of Art and Culture and Professor of Art History and Criticism at The University of Montana-Missoula where he lectures on a broad range of art historical subjects.
-He received his doctorate in art history with honors from the University of Chicago, having been awarded numerous research fellowships to study in Europe, including an award from the Spanish Ministry of Culture for his dissertation on Michelangelism in Renaissance sculpture.
-He has written on a range of topics related to Renaissance and Baroque art, both in Europe and in the Americas, most recently focusing on revival style architecture in the U.S. northwest during the late 19th century.
+Hipólito Rafael Chacón is Bruce and Suzanne Crocker Director of the Montana Museum of Art and Culture and Professor of Art History and Criticism at the University of Montana-Missoula where he lectures on a broad range of art historical subjects.
+He received his Ph.D. in art history with honors from the University of Chicago, having been awarded numerous research fellowships to study in Europe and the Mediterranean basin, including an award from the Spanish Ministry of Culture for his dissertation on Michelangelism in renaissance art.
+He has written on a range of topics related to renaissance and baroque art, both in Europe and in the Americas, most recently focusing on revival style architecture in the U.S. during the late 19th century.
 He has also been awarded the top national and international prizes for his research in the field of vexillology or flag studies.
-Rafael has been an expert for Smithsonian Journeys programs in Cuba, Europe, and Russia.
+Rafael has been an expert for many Smithsonian Journeys programs in Cuba, Europe, and Russia.
 He has twice walked the Camino de Santiago, the ancient pilgrimage route across France and Spain.

 Wonderful, interesting lecturer and very well prepared.
 Rafael made the trip exceptional and that's how we describe the difference between Smithsonian and other tours.

 - Cate F.

 Rafael is a passionate teacher and a talented lecturer.
 His presentations were completely engaging, enjoyable, and memorable.
 He is thoughtful, clever, funny, and informed.
 He has a particular talent for customizing his presentations for the particular audience.
 He was, in a word, superb.

 - Smithsonian Journeys Traveler

 Rafael was very knowledgeable and an outstanding lecturer.
 I learned so much - and he was always most approachable, kind, and accomodating.